crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/common-attack-targets/README.md

 ### Common Weakness Enumeration (CWE™)

-NIST itself now primarily uses the **CWE List** as the authoritative source for types of software weaknesses.
+NIST itself now primarily uses the **CWE list** as the authoritative source for types of software weaknesses.
 This is a much more granular and detailed community-developed list of common software and hardware security weaknesses which serves as a common language for describing vulnerabilities.

+MITRE maintains and hosts the official CWE list (on cwe.mitre.org).
+It owns the intellectual property and is responsible for its structure and integrity.

 Penetration testers use the CWE to classify the root cause of the flaws they find.
 The **CWE Top 25 Most Dangerous Software Weaknesses** is the spiritual successor to NIST's 2008 list and it is updated regularly based on real-world data.

 **Mapping NIST's 2008 List to the 2023 CWE Top 25**